-An international-affairs geostrategist, Brahma Chellaney is presently a professor of strategic studies at the Center for Policy Research in New Delhi; a fellow of the Nobel Institute in Oslo; a trustee of the National Book Trust; and an affiliate with the International Centre for the Study of Radicalization at King’s College London.
+A geostrategist tracking major international trends, Brahma Chellaney is presently a professor of strategic studies at the Center for Policy Research in New Delhi; a trustee of the National Book Trust; and an affiliate with the International Centre for the Study of Radicalization at King’s College London.
 He has served as a member of the Policy Advisory Group headed by the foreign minister of India.
 Before that, he was an adviser to India’s National Security Council, serving as convener of the External Security Group of the National Security Advisory Board.

 As a specialist on international strategic issues, he held appointments at Harvard University, the Brookings Institution, the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, and the Australian National University.
-Earlier this year, he was a Bosch Public Policy Fellow at The Transatlantic Academy in Washington, DC.
+He has also been a fellow at the Nobel Institute in Oslo and at The Transatlantic Academy in Washington, DC.
 His scholarly essays have been published in numerous journals, including International Security, Orbis, Survival, Terrorism, Washington Quarterly, Nature, Security Studies, Politique Etrangere, Disarmament, and Australian Journal of International Affairs.
 He holds a Ph.D. in strategic studies.

 In addition to being a strategic thinker and author, he is a columnist and commentator, including for Project Syndicate.
-His opinion articles appear in the International Herald Tribune, Wall Street Journal, Financial Times, Le Monde, The Guardian, Times of India, Economic Times, Mint, Japan Times, La Vanguardia, Straits Times, South China Morning Post, and other important newspapers.
+His opinion articles appear in the The International New York Times, The Wall Street Journal, Financial Times, Le Monde, The Guardian, The Times of India, The Economic Times, Mint, The Japan Times, La Vanguardia, Straits Times, South China Morning Post, and other important newspapers.
 And he has often appeared on CNN and BBC, among others.

 He also sits on a number of national and international organizational boards, including the academic council of The Henry Jackson Society, London, and the advisory board of Worldcoo, Barcelona.
-He has lectured at military war colleges, major think-tanks and universities, the annual conference of German ambassadors in Berlin, and international business forums like the CLSA Investors’ Forum, Global ARC, and FutureChina Global Forum.
-He has also participated in high-powered initiatives like the Bergedorf Roundtable, the World Economic Forum at Davos, the Doha Forum, the Berlin Foreign Policy Forum, the Singapore Global Dialogue, and the Robert Bosch Annual Forum.
+He has lectured at military war colleges, major think-tanks and universities, the annual conference of German ambassadors in Berlin, and international business forums like the CLSA Investors’ Forum, Global ARC, Pacific Pension Institute annual roundtable, and FutureChina Global Forum.
+He has also participated in high-powered initiatives like the Bergedorf Roundtable, the World Economic Forum at Davos, the Doha Forum, the Berlin Foreign Policy Forum, the Singapore Global Dialogue, the Falling Walls Conference, and the Robert Bosch Annual Forum.
 He has taught professional and international seminars in the United States, Japan, Austria, Singapore, Australia, South Korea, Germany, Hong Kong, Britain, South Africa, Brazil and France.

-Among his other recent publications is Controlling the Taps, a 125-page “Blue Book” for international institutional investors published in 2012 by CLSA, a wholly owned subsidiary of Credit Lyonnais SA.
+Among his other recent publications is Controlling the Taps, a “blue book” for international institutional investors on water-related risks and opportunities that was published in 2012 by CLSA, a wholly owned subsidiary of Credit Lyonnais SA.
 The Transatlantic Academy in Washington, DC, published in mid-2012 his study titled From Arms Racing to “Dam Racing” in Asia.
 In late 2012, the Brazilian publishing company Editora Acatu released his new book in Portuguese, A ascensão da Ásia e seu impacto global, which examines the impact of Asia’s rise on international relations.
 His first book, Nuclear Proliferation: The U.S.-India Conflict, dates back to 1993.

 Brahma’s photo on website head by Laura Guerrero, La Vanguardia, Barcelona.